bachelor-2014/report/v2/software.md

 The Splotbot is run on a piece of Python software based on a library specifically used for controlling a 3D printer.
-The transition from Splotbot to EvoBot is very much a rewrite, resulting in a C++ library exposed through a web server, operated with a Javascript based web client.
+The transition from Splotbot to EvoBot is very much a rewrite, resulting in a C++ application exposed through a web server, operated with a Javascript based web client.
 The core of the EvoBot consists of different component working as an abstraction on top of the corresponding hardware components.